jamesmorrisuk/ukveganrecipes/_posts/2020-04-28-vegan-chicken-tikka-masala.md

     * A few squirts of Lemon juice or vinegar.

-    * &nbsp;

-      Vegetables of choice and as many chilies as your heart desires
+    * Vegetables of choice and as many chilies as your heart desires

       Optional: food coloring powder or paprika or beetroot extract if you’re not about that food coloring life.
   directions_markdown: >-